Mali Protesters Rally To Demand President Resign - UrduPoint

 "Demonstrations do not solve problems per se," Jonathan told a news conference on Monday evening, adding that opposition figures needed to enter dialogue.

+His appeal came after the June 5 Movement repeatedly spurned compromise proposals put forward by ECOWAS, as it has continued to insist on Keita's resignation.

+Mali's political impasse has struck fear into the poor Sahel state's neighbours and allies, who are keen to avoid it sliding into chaos.

-The June 5 Movement has been channeling deep frustrations in Mali over a dire economy, perceived government corruption and the country's eight-year jihadist conflict.
+- Mediation flop - The June 5 Movement -- so called after the date of its first protest -- has been channelling deep anger over a dire economy, perceived government corruption and Mali's eight-year jihadist conflict.

 The 15-nation ECOWAS bloc stepped in to mediate.
 On July 27, the bloc's heads of government suggested the formation of a new unity government, among other measures, while sticking by Keita.

+Nigeria's ex-president Jonathan, who had already led a mediation mission to Mali in mid-July, made a surprise return to Bamako on Monday, where he met the president and opposition figures.

+Still, there is little indication of breaking the impasse as anti-Keita protests have gone ahead despite his admonitions.

-Keita, who first came to power in 2013, has made efforts to follow the ECOWAS plan to exit the crisis.
+- Constitutional Court - Keita, who first came to power in 2013, has meanwhile attempted to follow the ECOWAS recommendations.

-He swore in nine new judges to the Constitutional Court on Monday, which formed part of an ECOWAS suggestion for resolving a festering election dispute -- a key ingredient in the current crisis.
+He swore in nine new judges to the Constitutional Court on Monday, which formed part of an ECOWAS plant to resolve an election dispute that has contributed to the crisis.

+Much of Mali's current tension was sparked in April, when the Constitutional Court tossed out 30 results from long-delayed parliamentary elections -- a move that benefited Keita's party, but triggered protests.

+ECOWAS had recommended appointing new judges to the court, and holding new elections in the 30 disputed parliamentary seats.